 Then set both Network access: Do not allow anonymous enumeration of SAM accounts and Network access: Do not allow anonymous enumeration of SAM accounts and shares to Enabled.
 These settings make sure that only authenticated users get access to shared resources (printers, folders, etc) over local networks.

 In the Network security options, make sure that Network security: Do not store LAN Manager hash value on next password change is set to Enabled.
-This prevents storing the weak LAN Manager (LM) hash of account password, easy target for hackers and malware.
+This prevents storing the weak LAN Manager (LM) hash of account password, an easy target for hackers and malware.

 Next, set the Network security: LAN Manager authentication level to Send NTLMv2 response only.
-Refuse LM if you're using home network.
+Refuse LM if you're using a home network.
 This prevents using older and easy-to-crack authentication methods while accessing shared resources.

-Please remember that you must set the same authentication level for all Windows computers on your network, otherwise file and printer sharing will not work!
+Please remember that you must set the same authentication level for all Windows computers on your network - otherwise, file and printer sharing will not work.

 Other settings in Local Security Policy are good by default, so we just need to enforce the policies we changed (again, do not mess with settings not described here, they can easily make your computer inoperable and ruin your day or even week!).